sigsep/open-unmix-pytorch/README.md

 ## ⭐️ News

-- 03/07/2021: We added `umxl`, a model that was trained on extra data (~200h) which significantly improves the generalization performance.
+- 03/07/2021: We added `umxl`, a model that was trained on extra data which significantly improves the performance, especially generalization.
 - 14/02/2021: We released the new version of open-unmix as a python package.
 This comes with: a fully differentiable version of [norbert](https://github.com/sigsep/norbert), improved audio loading pipeline and large number of bug fixes.
 See [release notes](https://github.com/sigsep/open-unmix-pytorch/releases/) for further info.

 - 06/05/2020: We added a pre-trained speech enhancement model `umxse` provided by Sony.